 Center - Away From Your Back - Lighter ItemsLighter items like light snacks, tent cloth or light clothing, should be placed in the outer section, wrapping the heavy gears.
 This makes it stay in place and is not shifted all over in the bag.

 Side and Extra Pockets and LoopsYour backpack may come with several side pockets and small zipped sections on the exterior.
-You should use it smartly by packing things like ID, some cash, Water bottles, sunglassed, rain cover or compass.
+You should use it smartly by packing things like ID, some cash, water bottles, sunglasses, rain cover or a compass.
 Things that you may need quickly and you won't have to put your bag down.
-You can use those loops and fasteners to tie and hold things like tent poles, sleeping bag or anything that doesn't fit in your bag.
+You can use those loops and fasteners to tie and hold things like tent poles, sleeping bags or anything that doesn't fit in your bag.

-Create your checklist using these tips and let us know in the comments, how you packed your bag for a snow trek!
+Create your checklist using these tips and let us know in the comments below what things to carry while trekking we've missed out on and how you packed your bag for a snow trek!